ikolith/citatel/docs/_pages/code_and_downloads/yaml_entity_creation.md

 ### Where are the Entity .yamls, where should new ones go?

 In the repo, the .yamls live in [./docs/_data/entities](https://github.com/ikolith/citatel/tree/main/docs/_data/entities).
-There are a bunch of different .yamls for different sorts of entities.
-There's a `weapons.yaml`, an `items.yaml`, etc. This has no impact on the code.
-The code will just look in the folder and read every .yaml file present, the only reason for the separation is that I think it's easier to keep track of things that way.
-At the beginning of every .yaml there's a commented out blank example entity with every feature used in the .yaml in the default order.
+There are a bunch of different .yamls for different sorts of entities, different groups of entities, themes, etc. This is just because they are easier to work on this way.
+This has no impact on the code.
+The code will just look in the folder and read every .yaml file present, it takes no note of what .yaml an entity is from.
+In the folder there is one special .yaml, `templates.yaml`.
+This .yaml has no actual entities in it, the only thing it contains are blank entity examples that have been commented out.
+These blank templates have all of the fields that the most complicated (typical) example might have.
+For example, this is the entry for a weapon entity:

-An example from the weapons.yaml:

 ```yaml
 # typical weapon example: